By Hank Hanegraaff

-According to the Dictionary of Pentecostal and Charismatic Movements (DPCM), “Oneness Pentecostalism (OP) is a religious movement that emerged in 1914 within the Assemblies of God (AG) of the early American Pentecostal movement, challenging the traditional Trinitarian doctrine, and baptismal practice with a modalistic view of God, a revelational theory of the name of Jesus, and an insistence on rebaptism in the name of the Lord Jesus Christ.”
+According to the Dictionary of Pentecostal and Charismatic Movements, “Oneness Pentecostalism is a religious movement that emerged in 1914 within the Assemblies of God of the early American Pentecostal movement, challenging the traditional Trinitarian doctrine, and baptismal practice with a modalistic view of God, a revelational theory of the name of Jesus, and an insistence on rebaptism in the name of the Lord Jesus Christ.”

-First, Oneness Pentecostals believe that unless you are baptized using the correct formula you are not truly saved.
-In their view the formula is, “I baptize you in the name of Jesus” not “I baptize you in the name of the Father, Son, and Holy Spirit.”
-Conversely, when Peter says we are to be baptized “in the name of Jesus” (Acts 2:38) or when Jesus says we are to baptize “in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19), they were not prescribing different formulas.
+First, Oneness Pentecostals believe that unless you are baptized using the correct formula, you are not truly saved.
+In their view the formula is “I baptize you in the name of Jesus,” not “I baptize you in the name of the Father, Son, and Holy Spirit.”
+Conversely, when Peter said we are to be baptized “in the name of Jesus” (Acts 2:38) or when Jesus said we are to baptize “in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19), they were not prescribing different formulas.
 Rather, they were saying that we are baptized by the authority vested in the one true God revealed in Scripture.
-Thus to be baptized in the name of Jesus is to be baptized on the basis of our belief in his death, burial, and resurrection.
+Thus, to be baptized in the name of Jesus is to be baptized on the basis of our belief in His death, burial, and resurrection.

 In truth, the Trinity is neither pagan polytheism nor pagan philosophy.
-Rather it is biblically based.
+Rather, it is biblically based.
 Scripture plainly reveals personal self-distinctions within the Godhead.
-As such, the Father says of the Son, “Your throne, O God will last for ever and ever” (Hebrews 1:8); and the Son says of the Father, “I am one who testifies for myself; my other witness is the father, who sent me” (John 8:18).
-Moreover, the very fact that Jesus prays to the Father demonstrates that Jesus cannot be the Father.
-While I am frequently told by Oneness adherents that this is explained by the notion that Jesus’ human nature prays to his divine nature this is clearly not the case—natures can’t pray, only persons can.
+As such, the Father says of the Son, “Your throne, O God, will last for ever and ever” (Hebrews 1:8), and the Son says of the Father, “I am one who testifies for myself; my other witness is the Father, who sent me” (John 8:18).
+Moreover, the very fact that Jesus prayed to the Father demonstrates that Jesus cannot be the Father.
+While I am frequently told by Oneness adherents that this is explained by the notion that Jesus’ human nature prays to His divine nature, this is clearly not the case.
+Natures can’t pray; only persons can.